ShadmanMuhtasim/CarriGrow/README.md

-Project Title : Smart Hospital Solutions – A Hospital Management System
+Project Title : Carrigrow – A Job Portal with Mentorship & Skill Development

 ---